What Are Moles?

-Moles are small coloured spots on the skin made up of cells called melanocytes, which produce the colour (pigment) in your skin.
-The medical name for moles is melanocytic naevi.
+Moles are small coloured spots on the skin made up of cells called melanocytes .
+The scientific name for moles is melanocytic naevi.

 Moles are often a brownish colour, although some may be darker or skin-coloured.
 They can be flat or raised, smooth or rough, and some have hair growing from them.
 Moles are usually circular or oval with a smooth edge.

 Moles can change in number and appearance.
 Some fade away over time, often without you realising.
 They also sometimes respond to hormonal changes, for example during:

 - pregnancy – when they may get slightly darker

 - teenage years – when they increase in number

 - older age – when they may disappear from 40 to 50 years of age onwards

 Some moles are present at birth, however most moles develop during the first 25 – 30 years of life.
 People with fair skin often have more moles than people with darker skin.

 Most moles have a genetic cause and are inherited, this is often the case with people who have a lot of moles.
 Where you were brought up may also make a difference, for example, if you have spent a lot of time in the sun, you may have an increased number of small moles.